MicrosoftDocs/windows-dev-docs/hub/powertoys/file-explorer.md

 Preview Pane is an existing feature in the Windows File Explorer which allows you to see a preview of the file's contents in the view's reading pane.
 PowerToys adds multiple extensions: Markdown, SVG, PDF, and G-code.
 In addition to those, PowerToys also adds support for source code files (for more than 150 file extensions).

-### Enabling PowerToys Preview Pane previewers
+### Enabling PowerToys Preview Pane

 To enable preview support, set the extension to **On**.

 ![PowerToys Settings Enable File Explorer screenshot.](../images/powertoys-settings-fileexplorer.png)

-### Enabling Preview Pane in File Explorer on Windows

-> [!NOTE]
-> There is an advanced setting in Windows that might be turned off.
-If preview handlers (including ones like jpeg images) don't seem to work, please verify this setting is turned on.
-Open Explorer's Folder options, go to tab "View", then under "Advanced settings" check **Show preview handlers in preview pane**.
+If the preview pane does not appear to work after setting the extension to **On**, there is an advanced setting in Windows that may be blocking the preview handler.
+Open the **Options** menu in Windows File Explorer and select the **View** tab.
+Under the **View** tab, you will see a list of **Advanced settings**.
+Ensure that **Show preview handlers in preview pane** has a check next to it in order for the preview pane to display.

-#### Enabling in Windows 11
+### Enabling in Windows 11

 Open Windows File Explorer, select the **View** menu in the File Explorer ribbon.
 Hover over **Show**, and then select **Preview pane**.

 ![PowerToys Preview Pane demo for Windows 11.](../images/powertoys-fileexplorer-win11.gif)

-#### Enabling in Windows 10
+### Enabling in Windows 10

 Open Windows File Explorer, select the **View** tab in the File Explorer ribbon, and then select **Preview Pane**.

 ![PowerToys Preview Pane demo for Windows 10.](../images/powertoys-fileexplorer.gif)

+> [!NOTE]
+> It is not possible to change the background color of the preview pane, so if are working with transparent SVG images with white shapes, you may not be able to see them in the preview.